The Cambridges & Prince Harry attend The Millies

 “It falls to 564673 Captain Wales humbly to express…the admiration we feel for the extraordinary men and women we honour here tonight.
 It’s often said of our armed forces that they are ordinary people doing extraordinary things.
 Well, I don’t entirely buy that…No. You, the Millies nominees and winners, may feel ordinary — most extraordinary people I’ve met do.
 But you’re not.
 Even if you were once, you aren’t now.”
 Concluding with, “Your country is immensely proud of you,” he then presented the Support of the Armed Forces Millie to Walking With The Wounded, who had soldiers trek to the North Pole to raise funds to create the charity.

 Also present for the awards were Prime Minister David Cameron – who hosted a reception for the awards nominees at 10 Downing Street earlier today – and his wife Samantha, David Beckham and his two eldest sons, Brooklyn and Romeo, and chef Gordon Ramsay.

 HRH The Prince of Wales founded the awards, known as ‘The Millies’, in September 2008, to honour members of the British Armed Forces.
 They are held in conjunction with The Sun newspaper.
 Princes William and Harry represented their father at the 2009 ceremony.

 Click here to read more about the Cambridges and Prince Harry’s attendance at the gala.Filed under British Royals

-Tagged Awards, Celebrities, Military, Prime Minister Cameron, Prince Harry, The Duchess of Cambridge, The Duke of Cambridge.
+Tagged Awards, Celebrities, Military, Prime Minister Cameron of the United Kingdom, Prince Harry of Wales, The Duchess of Cambridge, The Duke of Cambridge.